Load non-Microsoft 365 data into a review set

 The folder structure for the non-Microsoft 365 data that you want to upload would be similar to the following example:

 Where firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org are the SMTP addresses of custodians in the case.

 An account that is assigned to the eDiscovery Manager role group (and added as eDiscovery Administrator).

-The AzCopy v8.1 tool installed on a computer that has access to the non-Microsoft 365 content folder structure.
-To install AzCopy, see Transfer data with the AzCopy v8.1 on Windows.
+The AzCopy tool installed on a computer that has access to the non-Microsoft 365 content folder structure.
+To install AzCopy, see see Get started with AzCopy.
 Be sure to install AzCopy in the default location, which is %ProgramFiles(x86)%\Microsoft SDKs\Azure\AzCopy.
-You must use AzCopy v8.1.
+You should use the latest version of AzCopy.
 Other versions of AzCopy may not work when loading non-Microsoft 365 data in eDiscovery (Premium).